 What can this subject lead to?
-Environmental Studies, Outdoor Program Coordinator, Agricultural Studies POSSIBLE PATHWAY
+Environmental Studies, Outdoor Program Coordinator, Agricultural Studies

-1 OSSIBLE I ATTIW
+POSSIBLE PATHWAY

 YEAR 10 OUTDOOR EDUCATION

 YEAR 11 NO PATHWAY FOR VCE OR VET AT KDC

 YEAR 12 NO PATHWAY FOR VCE OR VET AT KDC

 Why choose this subject?
 Choose this subject if you are interested in learning in an outdoor environment, developing new skills and want to challenge yourself during different activities.
+Also ensure you are prepared to be involved in all outdoor experiences listed above.